kiddkevin00/Grunt-Application____JS-Testing-Automated-System/README.md

 - npm

 ## Usage
-- Run `$ git submodule add git@github.com:kiddkevin00/Grunt-Application____JS-Testing-Automated-System.git`
+- Run `$ git submodule add git@github.com:kiddkevin00/Grunt-Application____JS-Testing-Automated-System.git` in your testing project root directory
 - (Optional) If you want to test in development environment, check out development branch by run `$ git checkout develop` in `js-build-automating-system/` directory
 - Run `$ npm install .` in `js-build-automating-system/` directory as an administrator (if encounter any error, try to run `$ npm install .` again until no error)
 - Run `$ npm start` in `js-build-automating-system/` directory
-- Check out all the results in `reporter` directory, and enjoy the live-reload feature when correcting your codes
+- Check out all the results in `js-build-automating-system/reporter` directory, and enjoy the live-reload feature when correcting your codes

 ## Technology